cullumsmith/website/src/blog/building-a-personal-voip-system/index.md

 In addition, you may want to investigate encrypting your calls via STRP and SIP TLS.
 I don't personally do this, because voice calls are totally in the clear as soon as you connect to the PSTN anyway.

-If you'd like to check out the configs required for encrypting your calls, or if you just want to get some ideas for automating your Asterisk configuration, check out my Ansible role on [GitHub](https://github.com/sacredheartsc/selfhosted/tree/master/roles/asterisk).